Fellowship-of-the-Link/old-TfT-test1/project/404 page process.md

 ### Automated template-driven page creation (to investigate)

-Whenever a page is uploaded with a link to a non-existent page (for example, "tool5"), that page is created (eg tool5.md) using a template based on the [[practice template]].
+Whenever a page is uploaded with a link to a non-existent page (for example, "tool5"), that page is created (eg tool5.md) using a template.
 It will therefore include:

 * title (tool5)
 * description: this simply includes a short text explaining that this page is missing a description and type ("is it a tool? is it a template?)", so volunteers are welcome to contribute one (see [[How to contribute]]).